prnig/pullei/README.md

 - The script won't add files that are already in the original nuclei-template folder.
 So, your existing legit templates won't break.

 - The script sets up a folder named "pullei" inside the ~/nuclei-templates directory by default.
 This helps keep everything organized and separate from the original templates.
-So, you can manage your templates easly.
+So, you can manage your templates easily.

 ## Usage
 ```python